Sara Lance: Season 7

 During season seven, Sara is stranded in 1925 with the rest of the Legends.
 While trying to get back to 2021, they learn that the second Waverider was commanded by Bishop along with an evil version of Gideon, who later deploys robot versions of themselves to eliminate the Legends.
 Sara and the Legends try to get to Gwyn Davies in New York, the person who invented time travel, in order to help them get back home.
 At the end of season seven, it is revealed that Sara is pregnant with Ava's baby.
 When she returned to the Waverider, she was arrested by the Time Police alongside her team for breaking the timeline.

 Development

 Development

 According to Arrow executive producer Andrew Kreisberg, Sara was originally meant to be Ravager but they decided to give that role to Summer Glau's character Isabel Rochev instead.
 After the switch was made, Sara was made into the Canary.

-After the character's death during the shows third season, it was announced in February 2015 that Caity Lotz would become a cast member on Legends of Tomorrow, though it was not until May that they revealed she would continue to play Sara instead of a new character.
+After the character's death during Arrows third season, it was announced in February 2015 that Caity Lotz would become a cast member on Legends of Tomorrow, though it was not until May that they revealed she would continue to play Sara instead of a new character.

 Originally known for her martial arts prowess, in July 2019 it was announced that Sara would develop a superpower during the fifth season of Legends of Tomorrow, later revealed to be precognition.